pkulak/matui/README.md

 # Keybindings

-Modal UIs can be a bit overwhelming, but thankfully chat, isn't terribly complicated.
+Modal UIs can be a bit overwhelming, but thankfully chat isn't terribly complicated.
 Especially if you don't implement too many features.

 ## Chat Window